operasoftware/devopera/articles/_posts/2015-06-03-making-sites-work-opera-mini.md

 Most notably, CSS `border-radius` isn’t rendered.
 CSS animations are similarly disabled, to preserve battery life.

 CSS gradients are also disabled.
 Ensure that, if you’re using a gradient as a backgound, that you also set a CSS color for the `background` that contrasts well with text.
 A common error is white text on a gradient and leaving the default white background unchanged; in Opera Mini this results in illegible white-on-white text.
 So, for example:

 	button {
+		background: black;
+		/*
-		background: black; /* fallback for Mini and other browsers that don’t support CSS gradients */
+			Fallback for Mini and other browsers
+			that don’t support CSS gradients
+		*/
+		background: linear-gradient(
+			to bottom right,
-		background: linear-gradient(to bottom right, red, rgba(255, 0, 0, 0));
+			red, rgba(255, 0, 0, 0)
+		);
 		color: white;
 	}